 Presented by Kinothek Asta Nielsen e.V.

 In November 2018, the Kinothek Asta Nielsen in Frankfurt am Main presented the inaugural edition of Remake.
 Frankfurt Women’s Film Days, that takes place biennially since 2019.
-The third edition will take place in 2021.
+The third edition will take place Dec 5–10, 2023.

-The Kinothek has promoted film work by women for nearly twenty years through film presentations, thematic programmes, exhibitions and retrospectives, facilitating the discussion of gender relations in film.
+The Kinothek has promoted film work by women for more then twenty years through film presentations, thematic programmes, exhibitions and retrospectives, facilitating the discussion of gender relations in film.
 The Remake festival integrates a new event format into our previous work: a programme with a thematic focus will unfold in a mixture of festival and symposium.
 “Remake” refers to the connection with history that characterises all the Kinothek’s work: films spanning more than a hundred years emerge anew in the perception of viewers when they are shown today.
 Films exist only in their screening, so that the presentation of films is itself a form of film-making, a re-make.

 History constitutes a key aspect of the festival.
 Old films are not merely old; instead, if they are shown in a context where their significance can unfold, the past can be experienced through them as an element of the present day.
 Not least because of such connections, old films will be screened together with recent ones, and projected images will be accompanied by introductions, commentaries, talks, and discussions.
 Special attention will be paid to screening spaces and their creation – and to the extent possible, all films will play in their original format, whether it’s 35mm, 16mm, Super 8 with analogue sound, or digital.
 We feel particularly strongly about the musical accompaniment at silent film screenings.